Advantages of Homeschooling

 23. No PTA meetings

-As a home educating parent you don’t have to get involved in meetings and events (unless you enioy that kind of thing.)
+As a home educating parent you can get involved in as little or as much as you like.

 24. More sleep